Construction and Decoding of Quantum Margulis Codes: Decoding of quantum Margulis code

-First, let us recall what are the issues in message-passing decoders for QLDPC codes, and why OSD post-processing is required.
-It is well-known that message passing decoders such as BP or MS fail while correcting errors on QLDPC codes due to the code's degeneracy.
-In particular, it has been shown that error degeneracy can be associated to particular structures in the Tanner graph called \textit{quantum trapping sets} (qTS), also known as \textit{symmetric stabilizers} \cite{raveendran_trapping_2021}. \begin{definition} A symmetric stabilizer is a stabilizer with the set of variable/qubit nodes, whose induced sub-graph has no odd-degree check nodes, and that can be partitioned into an even number of disjoint subsets, so that: (a) sub-graphs induced by these subsets of variable nodes are isomorphic, and (b) each subset has the same set of odd degree check node neighbors in its induced sub-graph. \end{definition} The behavior of message-passing decoders when errors fall into a symmetric stabilizer has been widely studied \cite{chytas_enhanced_2024,chytas2024collectivebitflippingbaseddecoding,chytas2025enhancedminsumdecodingquantum}: in particular, it has been observed that message-passing decoders typically fail when half-weight error patterns are applied to symmetric stabilizers as they are pushed to converge to both degenerate error-patterns inside the stabilizer.
+The behavior of message-passing decoders when errors fall into a symmetric stabilizer has been widely studied \cite{chytas_enhanced_2024,chytas2024collectivebitflippingbaseddecoding,chytas2025enhancedminsumdecodingquantum}: in particular, it has been observed that message-passing decoders typically fail when half-weight error patterns are applied to symmetric stabilizers as they are pushed to converge to both degenerate error-patterns inside the stabilizer.
 In particular, in \cite{chytas2025enhancedminsumdecodingquantum} it has been proved that under the isolation assumption, the variable-to-check messages sent by MS inside the symmetric stabilizer can be reduced to a linear dynamical system, and that they oscillate for any half-weight error pattern applied on the stabilizer.
 In such scenario, the isolation assumption is reasonable, because the messages incoming from the external graph are perfectly symmetric, thus they do not contribute to the decoder's convergence.
 As an example, in Fig.~\ref{fig:bbcode_neigh} we illustrate the depth-3 neighborhood of a check node in the $\llbracket 72,12,6 \rrbracket$ BB code; it is easy to see that in such code, the neighborhood structure of every check node is isomorphic to the neighborhood structure of all the others, as shown in Proposition \ref{proposition:symmetry}.
 This holds for all the 2BGA codes obtained from an Abelian group.